jpthiele/dealii-Wiki/Contributing.md

 # Contributing code via Git and GitHub

 deal.II is developed using [Git](https://git-scm.com) as a version control tool, [GitHub](https://github.com/about) as the central source-code host and a [branch-based workflow](https://guides.github.com/introduction/flow/).
-This article supplements the information given in the [CONTRIBUTING](https://github.com/dealii/dealii/blob/master/CONTRIBUTING.md) documentation and this [video lecture](http://www.math.colostate.edu/%7Ebangerth/videos.676.32.8.html).
+This article supplements the information given in the [CONTRIBUTING](https://github.com/dealii/dealii/blob/master/CONTRIBUTING.md) documentation and this [detailed video lecture](http://www.math.colostate.edu/%7Ebangerth/videos.676.32.8.html).

 To contribute a patch back to the project (which we greatly appreciate), the following summarises the steps that you need to take to do this: